steadybit/action-kit/docs/widgets.md

 This widget helps visualize the output of a log stream.
 For example, to show the output of a Kubernetes events.
 The screenshot below depicts how the [Kubernetes extension](https://github.com/steadybit/extension-kubernetes) uses this widget type to visualize the output of a Kubernetes events.
 ![Kubernetes Events](KubernetesEventsLog.png)

 ### Configuration

 The widget configuration describes from which events fields Steadybit should retrieve information.
 More specifically:

+- `Type` which is set to "com.steadybit.widget.log" / ComSteadybitWidgetLog constant.
+- `Title` of the widget, e.g. "Kubernetes Events"
-- LogType that describes the log stream. e.g. "KUBERNETES_EVENTS".
+- `LogType` specifies the type of messages, that should be displayed in the widget, e.g. "KUBERNETES_EVENTS".
 Must be the same as the one used in the action messages send (Message.Type).
-- Title of the log stream. e.g. "Kubernetes Events"
-- Type which is set to "com.steadybit.widget.log" / ComSteadybitWidgetLog constant.

 The following snippet is an example depicting the Kubernetes extension's configuration.